The course is open for all students that are enrolled in the minor Molecular Biotechnology

 Project Weeks 1-4: reading literature, discussing research plan with supervisor, and writing introduction and work packages 1-3.

-Week 5-8: Finishing research proposal, providing peer feedback, prepare and give a grant panel presentation, basic introduction to entrepreneurship and patenting (in collaboration with PLNT).
+Week 5-8: Finishing research proposal, prepare and give a grant panel presentation, basic introduction to entrepreneurship and patenting (in collaboration with PLNT).
 A detailed schedule will be provided on Brightspace before the start of the minor.

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.